-4. EDUCATION AND EXPERIENCE

-The Bidder certifies that all the information provided in the résumés and supporting material submitted with its bid, particularly the information pertaining to education, achievements, experience and work history, has been verified by the Bidder to be true and accurate.
-Furthermore, the Bidder warrants that every individual proposed by the Bidder for the requirement is capable of performing the Work described in the resulting contract.
+Sigr nature of Authorized Company Official Date 4.
+EDUCATION AND EXPERIENCE bid, veri prop particularly the information pertaining to educ fied by the Bidder to be true and accurate.
+Fur ed in the résumés and supporting material submitted with its ation, achievements, experience and work history, has been thermore, the Bidder warrants that every individual able of performing the Work described in the resulting Sign nature of Authorized Company Official Date